manthan2812/git-basic-commands/README.md

 # git-basic-commands
-This repo contains basic git commands mainly used in the day-to-day lives of developers.
+This repo contains basic git commands mainly used in the day-to-day life of developer.

-You can find all git commands on ***[this file](/GIT%20Commands.txt)***.
-It includes following git commands:
+You can find commands in *[this file](/GIT%20Commands.txt)*.
+It contains following git commands:
 * git init
 * git status
 * git add